-Thusly, the Blaze has proven itself to be one of the more capable Fitbits you can buy, and will be until the Fitbit smartwatch finally appears.
-While it doesn't do anything groundbreaking, it still manages to wrap what Fitbit does best in one of its most attractive designs yet.
+It's proven itself to be one of the more capable Fitbits you can buy, and will be until the Fitbit smartwatch finally appears.
+While it doesn't do anything groundbreaking, it still manages to wrap what Fitbit does best in one of its most attractive designs yet and benefits from a series of new software updates to improve its fitness tracking skills.

 The Blaze sits next to the Surge as Fitbit's "fitness tracker watches" (don't call them smartwatches!), so there might be some of you wondering whether you should be picking up the Blaze or spending a little extra dough on the Fitbit Surge.